Vagacoder/StripeComponents/README.md

 ### stripeAPI(params)

 stripeAPI is the fundamental function of StripAPIComponent.
+Instead of calling stripeAPI directly, call wrappers such as `stripeGet()`, `stripePost()`.

 #### params